jayphelps/git-blame-someone-else/README.md

 ## Disclaimer:

 This changes not only who authored the commit but the listed commiter as well.
 It also is something I wrote as a joke, so please don't run this against your production repo and complain if this script deletes everything.

+[^linus]: Linus Torvalds didn't really approve of this.
+It's a joke to prove it works.